Why GNNs Need Positional Encodings

 What Positional Encodings Can Provide

-- Be transferable โ PE computed on training graphs should generalise to test graphs
+- Be transferable — a PE computed on training graphs should carry the same meaning on test graphs

 Types of Graph Positional Information